Codecademy/docs/content/numpy/concepts/built-in-functions/terms/reshape/reshape.md

 ---
 Title: '.reshape()'
-Description: 'Rearranges the data of an ndarray into a new shape.'
+Description: 'Rearranges the data of a ndarray into a new shape.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'